ibm-cloud-docs/data-virtualization/connecting/dr.md

 ## High Availability vs. Disaster Recovery
 {: #dr_ha_vs_dr}

-Data Virtualization High Availability plan offers Db2 HADR SYNC and ASYNC nodes technology to deliver superior availability and reliability, within the same region.
+{{site.data.keyword.dv_short}} High Availability plan offers Db2 HADR SYNC and ASYNC nodes technology to deliver superior availability and reliability, within the same region.
 When required, failover to the HA nodes is managed seamlessly and automatically by IBM using automatic client reroute (ACR).
 HA plans reside within a single MZR or SZR region.

 With the introduction of Geo-Replicated Disaster Recovery nodes, you are now able to extend that availability to an entirely different region by adding an on-demand Disaster Recovery node.
 This ability ensures that you can still access your data in the unlikely event of an outage in your primary region.
 For example, primary instance: Dallas; DR node: London.